SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/05-log-requests-in-slack/README.md

 > [!WARNING]
 > When configuring the integration flow, we need to set two values:
 >
-> 1. In the **Receiver** tab, set the address with the address provided by the event instructor.
+> 1. In the **Receiver** tab, set the address with the *Slack webhook URL* provided by the event instructor.
 This URL is where the integration flow will post the message.
 >
 >     ![Receiver tab config](assets/receiver-tab-config.png)
 >